-The EEC toured the teaching hospitals that will be used for early years (and transitional years) exposure, and the soon to be finished construction site acting as main building of the Medical School from September 2025 on.
+The EEC toured the teaching hospitals that will be used for early years (and transitional years) exposure, and the inspirational new medical school building in Elliniko, still under construction, which will be finished before the first students enrol.
+The building will truly set the scene for Europe-leading education.
+Facilities at the Medical School main building will include 10 PBL rooms suitable for small-group teaching, 16 skills labs booths and 3 simulation suites in total.
+There will also be appropriate labs for teaching and research as well as a library and enough spaces for social purposes.
+As in

-The facilities at the Medical School main building will be new and well-equipped.
-There are 10 PBL rooms, 16 skills labs booths and 3 simulation suites in total.
-There will also be appropriate labs for teaching and research labs.
-There will also be a library and enough spaces for social purposes.
-As in Cyprus, the anatomy lab will have cadavers for anatomy teaching.
+Cyprus, the anatomy lab will have plastinated cadavers for anatomy teaching.
 Students will be allowed to access the skills lab after hours.

 The teaching hospitals were visited.
 UNIC secured clinical placements through agreements with major private hospitals in Athens under the Hellenic Healthcare Group, with provisions for clinical skills training, supervision, and assessment.
 They are equipped with state-of-the art technology (e.g. MRI, CAT-scan; interventional radiology labs etc), and provide excellent access to patients and research opportunities.
+The clinical educators we met with were excellent and we are sure will provide clinical and professional mentorship in addition to more measurable clinical education.

-UNIC students Athens branch will have access to all digital tools and services like Nicosia students.
+UNIC Athens branch students will have access to all digital tools and services available for Nicosia students.

-The institution's commitment to a consistent quality of resources across both campuses was evident, but the actual delivery and implementation at Athens will require careful monitoring as the programme launches.
+The institution's commitment to a consistent quality of resources across both campuses was evident.
+The actual delivery and implementation at Athens will require careful monitoring as the programme launches.